ShaneDelmore/imclipitly/readme.md

+Imclipitly will generate scala-clippy advice for implicit enrichments in your source code.

+To add imclipitly to your project:

+``

 To run tests:

-`sbt clippyCodegen/test`
+`sbt test`

-To generate clippy advice in managed_resources for demo app:
+To run integration tests:

-`sbt app/compile`
+`sbt it:test`

 Project contributors: Shane Delmore, Ólafur Páll Geirsson